jamesaevans/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming-v2.md

 !!!info "This integration is in Closed Beta"

     This feature is in Closed Beta and is in active development.
-Email integrations@amplitude.com if you are interested in getting access.
-Unlike the [HubSpot streaming integration](https://www.docs.developers.amplitude.com/data/destinations/HubSpot-event-streaming/), this integration will automatically create the necessary custom event definitions and properties in HubSpot, rather than requiring they be created manually.
+Email [integrations@amplitude.com](mailto:integrations@amplitude.com] for more information.
+Unlike the [HubSpot streaming integration](/data/destinations/HubSpot-event-streaming/), this integration automatically creates the necessary custom event definitions and properties in HubSpot, rather than requiring you to create them manually.

 ## Use cases